 - Yuzu jams and marmalades are extremely popular

 - Yuzu is used as a flavoring for ice cream, cookies, candies, and even potato chips.

 The tart freshness of yuzu juice lends itself extremely well to drinks.
 It’s typical to have a bottle of yuzu juice in the house and add it to sparkling water for a refreshing drink – though yuzu can also be incorporated into the following drinks too:

 - Yuzu lemonade: a sweet and citrusy twist to typical lemonade

 - Tea: yuzu and ginger is a perfect combination in tea form.
-You can get pre-packaged herbal tea sachets at Bokksu Boutique
+You can get pre-packaged herbal tea sachets at our Bokksu Japanese snack boutique

 - Cocktails: Yuzu juice pairs wonderfully with gin, and you can make a delicious gin cocktail with club soda and orange bitters with a sprig of mint as a garnish.
 Alternatively, try a yuzu sour, made with honey